ziyilin/graal/docs/release-notes/rc8.md

 * Added a `TruffleRuby::AtomicReference` class.
 * Performance of setting the last exception on a thread has now been improved.

+A complete project [changelog](https://github.com/oracle/truffleruby/blob/master/CHANGELOG.md#10-rc-8-19-october-2018) is available on GitHub.

 ### Python
 * Python now supports the allocation profiler (`--memtracer`) to analyze the heap usage of applications.

-The [changelog](https://github.com/graalvm/graalpython/blob/master/CHANGELOG.md) is available on GitHub.
+The [changelog](https://github.com/graalvm/graalpython/blob/master/CHANGELOG.md#version-100-rc8) is available on GitHub.

 ### R
-GraalVM 1.0-rc8 implementation of R came up with multiple bug fixes which can be found in the project [changelog](https://github.com/oracle/fastr/blob/master/CHANGELOG.md) on GitHub.
+GraalVM 1.0-rc8 implementation of R came up with multiple bug fixes which can be found in the project [changelog](https://github.com/oracle/fastr/blob/master/CHANGELOG.md#10-rc-8) on GitHub.

 ### Tools
 **Graal VisualVM**